-The installation of the equipment, fitting and testing to operational standard at NT1 and NR1 were to be entirely the responsibility of the Post & Telegraph Radio Section.
+The installation of the equipment, fitting and testing to operational standard at NT1 and NR1 were the responsibility of the Post & Telegraph Radio Section.
 The team sent to Waiouru for this purpose was also to be available for any assistance requested by the RNZAF.

 National Wireless Telegraphy Service

 At the beginning of 1943, the RNZAF station was in the charge of Flight Sergeant Tatton whose team worked largely independently in AT1, AT2 and AR1, transferring its signal station from Ohakea to Waiouru and consolidated there with the Navy to form the National Wireless Telegraphy centre.

 The Transmitting station consisted of four sub stations.